The Politics of Human Sexuality: Plot

 At the fair, Pierce tries to comfort Jeff, reassuring him that in his experience, dry spells with women only last 12 to 13 years.
-Jeff immediately turns his focus to Sabrina (Sara Erikson), the Dean's shallow new assistant and asks the Dean for information about her.
-Annie, Shirley and Britta try to break into the Dean's office, but as they look at the model penis through the keyhole, campus security walk in and detain the three.
+Jeff immediately turns his focus to Sabrina (Sara Erikson), the Dean's shallow new assistant, and asks the Dean for information about her.
+Annie, Shirley, and Britta try to break into the Dean's office, but as they look at the model penis through the keyhole, campus security walk in and detain the three.
 They are brought to Dean Pelton and the school counselor to discuss the incident; Annie accepts that she prefers being uncomfortable talking about sexuality.

-During the double date, Doreen tells Jeff that he could do a lot better than Sabrina, and that as men become older, they prefer conversational companionship over sex.
+During the double date, Doreen tells Jeff that he could do a lot better than Sabrina and that as men become older, they prefer conversational companionship over sex.
 Jeff leaves with Sabrina anyway.
 Doreen tells Pierce that if he wants to continue to hang out for the night it will cost him $200.
-Meanwhile, Abed easily beats Troy at basketball, a carnival game and at arm wrestling.
+Meanwhile, Abed easily beats Troy at basketball, a carnival game, and arm wrestling.
 When the two race across campus, Abed lets Troy win.

 Back inside the fair, Dean Pelton observes that the alcohol served has caused many of the students to be highly sexually aroused.
 When students decide to make water balloons, they discover holes from the text printed on the condoms.
-Panicking, the Dean asks Troy to run to his office to make an announcement to not to use the distributed condoms.
+Panicking, the Dean asks Troy to run to his office to make an announcement not to use the distributed condoms.
 Troy, however, bestows the responsibility to Abed, the faster of the two.
 Abed mistakenly warns students not to use condoms at all.

-While having sex inside Jeff's car, Sabrina reveals that she thought he was a professor, and Jeff realises he must be more mature in his romantic endeavours.
+While having sex inside Jeff's car, Sabrina reveals that she thought he was a professor, and Jeff realizes he must be more mature in his romantic endeavors.
 Jeff ends things with Sabrina and returns to the fair to chat with Pierce.
 Jeff privately changes "Hot Blonde Spanish Class" to "Britta" in his phone.